gwon9906/gwon9906.github.io/index.md

 By understanding hardware constraints and analyzing data characteristics,
 I design and implement optimized AI solutions.

 As an undergraduate researcher in Computer Engineering, I focus on building practical AI systems that work in resource-constrained environments.
-My experience spans from IoT communication optimization to industrial AI applications, with a strong emphasis on model compression and system-level optimization.
+My experience spans from IoT communication optimization to industrial AI applications, with particular expertise in model compression and system-level optimization.

 ---